cucumber/common/docs/introduction-bdd.md

    In this way, we say that the story functions as a living document.
 As the behavior of the system evolves over time, the team is forced to evolve the documentation in parallel.

-  Acceptance tests written in this style become more than just tests,they are executable specifications with living documentation.
+  Acceptance tests written in this style become more than just tests,they are executable specifications along with living documentation.